sonic-net/SONiC/doc/voq/voq_hld.md

 The routing information for Recycle port interfaces (Recycle-system-port, RIF, Recycle-neighbor-ip/mac, Recycle-neighbor-host-route) from all the asics is programmed into the SAI.
 Equivalent information (Recycle-port-host-interface, Recycle-neighbor-ip/mac, host-route) is created in the kernel.
 There is one important difference in the kernel entries - the interface and mac used for the Recycle port neighbors from the other asics is the local-asic Recycle port and local asic-mac.
 For injected packets, the kernel resolves next-hop information to be the local Recycle port and local asic-mac.
 The local asic perform address lookups on injected packets and resolve the next-hop to be the Recycle-system-port of the destination SONiC instance.
 On the destination asic the packets loop around to the Recycle port ingress.
 They are then subject host packet trap rules and get trapped to the CPU.
 This enables routed IP reachabilty between the SONiC instances allowing BGP protocol peering to happen.
 The tables below show how the Interface, Neighbor and Route tables would be in such an implementation.
 Please note the differences in the neighbor entries in the Kernel Vs SAI.
  ![](../../images/voq_hld/option2-cpu-flow-tables.png)

-The figure below shows the packet flows between a pair of SONiC instances using the recycle .
+The figure below shows the packet flows between a pair of SONiC instances using the recycle port.
  ![](../../images/voq_hld/recycle-port-cpu-to-cpu-flows.png)

-### 2.6.2.2 SONiC Host IP Connectivity via Network Ports of other asics
+### 2.6.1.2 SONiC Host IP Connectivity via Network Ports of other asics
 The VOQ System Database allows the routing information for all the neighbors (system-port, rif, neighbor-ip, neighbor-mac, meighbor-encap-index) to be available to all the SONiC instances.
 This results in the creation of the following in the Linux tables and equivalent entries in asic via the SAI interface.
 Note the difference in the neighbor entries in the Kernel Vs SAI.

 - System Port creation corresponding to every Network port